Tobias Matthew: Final years and death

 During his later years he was to some extent in opposition to the administration of King James I. He was exempted from attendance in the parliament of 1625 on the ground of age and infirmities.
 His wife, Frances, was the daughter of William Barlow, Bishop of Chichester.
 His son, Tobie Matthew was an MP and later a convert to Roman Catholicism.
 Tobias died at Cawood on 29 March 1628 at 81 years old; he was buried in the Lady Chapel of York Minster.

 Matthew left his fortune not to his sons or the church but to his wife Frances Matthew.
-Amongst his possessions were 600 books, valued then at £300.
+Amongst his possessions were 600 books, valued then at £300 (approx £70,500 GBP in September 2025).
 Frances later give them all to York Minster.
 These books are the basis of the library (now at Old Palace, York).
-Frances had been his wife for over fifty years and she died the following year was she was buried in York Minster's lady chapel.
+Frances had been his wife for over fifty years and she died the following year and was buried in York Minster's lady chapel.